 1. Please tell us your plans after graduating from BSB

-2. Please tell us some of the school events you’ve participated in
+2. Please tell us the names of any school events you’ve participated in.

 3.Please describe any charity work that you have participated in?
 What did you learn from the experience?

 I managed the BSB Secondary Snack Shack for all of Year 12.
 We raised money for charities such as Migrant Children’s Foundation (MCF) as well as donating money to charities in Tanzania and Myanmar.
 I understood the importance of giving and helping those in need and we should encourage younger students to volunteer at more charities.